QuLab-VU/Segmentation/README.md

-## Segmentation code for the cellavista and BD pathway imaging platforms
+## Segmentation code for the Cellavista and BD pathway imaging platforms

 **Version 2.17.16**